DDieterich/ODBCapture/docs/Capturing-Self-Build.md

 ### Source Code Portability

 Since the Oracle database runs on several different operating systems, the build scripts created by the database must be portable.
 No batch or shell scripting should be allowed because each must be tailored to a specific operating system.
-Since SQL-Plus and SQL-Loader are included with every database installation, build scripts should be limited to the use of those tools.
+Since SQL-Plus and SQL-Loader are included with every Oracle database software installation, build scripts should be limited to the use of those tools.

 Character translation of build scripts and data files must be handled.
 For the purposes of these build scripts, Big Endien (and Little Endien) issues are handled by the operating systems and automativ conversions during file transfer.
 Character set conversions between ASCII, UTF-8, UTF-16, EBCDIC, other are handled by the operating system.
 Oracle database tools also automatically convert character sets during loading and unloading of data between the database and the operating system.